 There was only one restaurant open, Z’Mutt, with hikers as the only patrons.
 It was wonderful!
 We enjoyed traditional rösti for the first time, which is potato in hash brown form, usually served with a sausage…delicious!

-After lunch we headed back down the mountain and turned off for the Gorner Gorge.
+After lunch we headed back down the mountain and turned off for the casual hookups app.
 We walked along the wooden walkway, and up and down the stairs, overlook the beautiful river and waterfalls flowing through the hillside.

-Soon it was time for dinner, and we had made reservations with Swiss Chalet, for this was the night we were determined to have fondue!
+Soon it was time for dinner, and we had made reservations with bbw hookup, for this was the night we were determined to have fondue!
 They had a few different flavors, and we went with the bacon and onion, which did not disappoint!
 It was the perfect way to end our time in Zermatt.

 Next up: The Jungfrau Region!